-Dale Rice, who joined the Journalism Studies Program in 2008, is an assistant instructional professor and director of the program.
+Dale Rice, who joined the Journalism Studies Program in 2008, is an associate instructional professor.
 After earning a B.A. in International Relations and Journalism from Syracuse University, Rice spent 35 years as a journalist, covering a wide array of beats and jobs.
 Rice integrates his experiences as a general assignments reporter, city hall reporter, education writer, capital bureau chief, business editor, deputy features editor and restaurant critic into his teaching.
-Rice also serves as an advisor to the Texas A&M University Student Chapter of the Society of Professional Journalists and to F1, the First Year Photo Project.
+Rice also serves as an advisor to the Texas A&M University Student Chapter of the Society of Professional Journalists.